Ask a COVID-19 Question

 The government of Brazil announced regulations that automatically extend the length of stay for permanent residents and legal visitors in Brazil during the COVID-19 crisis prior to the border closures.
 The Brazilian government has indicated it will announce any future changes to the policy.

-Several state and local governments across Brazil have issued decrees that restrict the movement of people to combat the spread of COVID-19.
-U.S. citizens should adhere to local laws and regulations at all times, including COVID-19 related restriction orders.
+Several state and local governments across Brazil have issued decrees that restrict the movement of people and require the use of facial coverings (masks) to combat the spread of COVID-19.
+U.S. citizens should adhere to local laws and regulations at all times, including COVID-19 related restriction orders and mask policies.

 - U.S. Embassy Brasilia Messages and Alerts to U.S. Citizens